-193. Financial instruments that do not qualify as Tier 1 unlimited capital resources, but meet all of the following criteria, qualify as ICS Tier 1 limited capital resources:
+206. Financial instruments that do not qualify as Tier 1 unlimited capital resources, but meet all of the following criteria, qualify as ICS Tier 1 limited capital resources:

-- a.
-The instrument is fully paid-up. - b.
-The instrument is subordinated to policyholders and other non-subordinated creditors and holders of Tier 2 financial instruments but may rank senior to holders of Tier 1 unlimited financial instruments. - c.
-The instrument is perpetual (ie it does not have a maturity date).
-For mutual IAIGs, the requirement for an instrument to be perpetual is considered to be met if redemption at maturity (for a dated instrument) can be deferred subject to supervisory approval or a lock-in feature, and where an instrument has an initial maturity of at least ten years. - d.
-The instrument does not contain any incentive to redeem, such as a step-up. - e.
-The instrument is only callable at the option of the issuer after a minimum of five years from the date of issue and prior supervisory approval is required for any redemption.
-However, extraordinary calls (defined as tax and regulatory event calls) are permitted at any time after issuance of an instrument, subject to prior supervisory approval, and provided the IAIG was not in a position to anticipate such a call at the time of issuance.
-Also, an IAIG may not exercise the extraordinary call within the first five years of issuance unless, prior to or concurrent with the exercise of the call, it replaces the called instrument with capital of the same or better quality, and the replacement of the called instrument is made on terms that are sustainable for the income capacity of the IAIG.
+a.
+The instrument is fully paid-up.

+- b.
+The instrument is subordinated to policyholders and other non-subordinated creditors and holders of Tier 2 financial instruments but may rank senior to holders of Tier 1 unlimited financial instruments. - The instrument is perpetual (ie it does not have a maturity date).
+For mutual IAIGs20, C. the requirement for an instrument to be perpetual is considered to be met if redemption at maturity (for a dated instrument) can be deferred subject to supervisory approval or a lock-in21 feature, and where an instrument has an initial maturity of at least ten years. - d.
+The instrument does not contain any incentive to redeem, such as a step-up. - The instrument is only callable at the option of the issuer after a minimum of five years e. from the date of issue and prior supervisory approval is required for any redemption.
 By way of derogation, call options, the exercise of which may take place in the first five years, may be permitted only in the following two situations: - Tax and regulatory event call options, the exercise of which is subject to prior supervisory approval, and provided the IAIG was not in a position to anticipate such exercise at the time of issuance.
-Before granting approval, the supervisor should make sure that after redemption of the instrument, the IAIG will cover its ICS capital requirement with a margin sufficient to ensure that the ICS will not be breached over the foreseeable future, taking into account any relevant trend and specificities of the IAIG. - Other call options, provided that their exercise complies with all of the following: - Prior to or concurrent with the exercise of the call, the IAIG replaces the called instrument with capital of the same or better quality, and the replacement of the called instrument is made on terms that are sustainable for the income capacity of the IAIG; - The IAIG demonstrates to the satisfaction of the supervisor that the call is economic; and - o The call is approved by the supervisor.
+Before granting approval, the supervisor should make sure that after redemption of the instrument, the IAIG will cover its ICS capital requirement with a margin sufficient to ensure that the ICS will not be breached over the foreseeable future, taking into account any relevant trend and specificities of the IAIG. - Other call options, provided that their exercise complies with all of the following: - Prior to or concurrent with the exercise of the call, the IAIG replaces the called instrument with capital of the same or better quality, and the replacement of the called instrument is made on terms that are sustainable for the income capacity of the IAIG; - The IAIG demonstrates to the satisfaction of the supervisor that the call is economic; and - The call is approved by the supervisor.